jboolean/art-coop/src/home/grantmakers.md

 hideAnchor: true
 ---

-## We provide grantmakers with ...
+## We provide resources and events for Grantmakers working on economic justice in the arts.